styleguidist/react-styleguidist/docs/Thirdparties.md

 ### Styled Components

-The [recommended way](https://github.com/styleguidist/react-styleguidist/issues/37#issuecomment-263502454) of using [Styled Components](https://www.styled-components.com/) is like this:
+The recommended way of using [Styled Components](https://www.styled-components.com/) is by using a special `@component` JSDoc annotation:

 ```jsx
 import React from 'react';